megazazik/reducer-assistant/README.md

 ## Assistant config

 To create assistants you can use the `applyAssistants` method of a middleware or the `createAssistant` method of an assistant.
-They receives `AssistantConfigs` values.
+They receives `AssistantConfig` values.

-The simplified `AssistantConfigs` type has the following form:
+The simplified `AssistantConfig` type has the following form:

 ```ts
 type AssistantConfig =